-You are no doubt aware of the potential advantages relative to the payment of dividends by your company to its director/shareholders.
-In particular dividends do not (normally) attract national insurance contributions and whilst tax is due it is not collectable via the PAYE system but via an entry on the recipient’s self assessment tax return form with no further tax liability arising where the recipient is only liable to tax at the basic rate (broadly total income, including any dividends received, up to about £40,000 per annum).
+You are no doubt aware of the potential advantages relative to the payment of salary or dividends by your company to its director/shareholders.
+In particular, dividends do not attract national insurance contributions.
+So, while tax is due it is not collectible through the PAYE method.
+Filing the receiver’s self-assessment tax return form with no direct fee, resultant duty.
+Where the recipient is only liable to tax at the basic rate.
+Thus, Total income, including any dividends, received, up to about £40,000 per annum.

-- The Arctic Systems case which challenged the payment of dividends to non working spouses in respect of certain types of companies (although, on this occasion, the taxpayers were successful in the courts this was only after the case reached the House of Lords) and the ministerial statement issued in July 2007 that legislation will be introduced to combat non commercial income splitting arrangements (such as those successfully used by Arctic) so that in the not too distant future (possibly from 6 April 2012 after the review of the taxation of small business is complete) such arrangements may not to be tax effective.
+- The case of Arctic Systems, which challenged the payment of dividends.
+To non-working spouses on certain types of companies.
+Although the taxpayers were successful in court on this occasion.
+This was only after the case reached the House of Lords).
+Thus, the ministerial announcement released in July 2007.
+The law will put in place to combat the division of contracts for non-commercial profits.
+So that these arrangements will not be tax-effective in the not too far future.
+From 6 April 2012 after the review of small business taxation is complete.

-- The introduction of specific legislation for tax purposes in Finance (No.2) Act 2005 and the National Insurance Contributions Act 2006 which now explicitly permits changes in the PAYE/National Insurance contribution regulations to be introduced on a retrospective basis back to 2 December 2004.
-In this respect it should be appreciated that certain backdated changes have already been made, albeit applicable only to very unusual and complex avoidance situations.
+- The introduction of specific legislation for tax purposes in the Finance (No.2) Act 2005 and the National Insurance Contributions Act 2006.
+That also requires amendments to the PAYE / National Insurance payout law.
+To incorporate a cumulative standard as of 2 December 2004.
+It should appreciate that certain backdated changes have already made. albeit applicable only to very unusual and complex avoidance situations.

-- The comment in the 2007 Economic and Fiscal Strategy report accompanying the Budget press releases that “The government will continue to monitor the level and extent to which labour income is extracted in dividends”.
+- The comment in the 2007 Economic and Fiscal Strategy report accompanying.
+The Budget press releases that “The government will continue to check the level.
+That extent to which labor income extract in dividends”.

 - The case of P.A.
-Holdings Limited and another v HMRC (originally released in 2009 but confirmed by The Court of Appeal in late 2011) in which it was found that a PAYE and National Insurance charge could apply to dividends which were in reality received as a reward for employment services rendered and the 2010 Tax Tribunal case of Uniplex (UK) Limited in which an attempt to convert remuneration into dividends was overwhelmingly held to be ineffective (mainly because the relevant paperwork was either absent or defective).
+Holdings Limited and another v HMRC (released in 2009 but confirmed by The Court of Appeal in late 2011).
+In which it found that a PAYE and National Insurance charge could apply to dividends.
+Which were in reality received as a reward for employment services rendered.
+Uniplex (UK) Limited ‘s 2010 Tax Tribunal dispute in which there is an effort to turn the tax into dividends.
+Held to be ineffective (because the relevant paperwork was either absent or defective).